 - Vehicles and fuel

-Important notes about the Flat Rate VAT Scheme
+Important notes about the Flat Rate Scheme

 - If you estimate that your annual turnover excluding VAT will exceed £150,000 in your first year, you shouldn’t join the scheme.